legokor/FPGA-Docs/README.md

-This repo is only here so, we have a wiki.
+This repo only exists for its wiki.
 ## [Wiki - Documentation and tutorials for the FPGA project](https://github.com/legokor/FPGA-Docs/wiki)